flaviogrossi/sockjs-cyclone/README.rst

         reactor.run()

-See the `websocket-multiplex <https://github.com/sockjs/websocket-multiplex>`_ library for the client support, and the complete example `here
+See the `websocket-multiplex <https://github.com/sockjs/websocket-multiplex>`_ library for the client support, and the `complete example
 <https://github.com/flaviogrossi/sockjs-cyclone/tree/master/examples/multiplex>`_.